 Meanwhile, as requested by the Council Conclusions adopted on 21 June 2012, on 16 December 2013 Commissioner Cecilia Malmström and signed the EU-Turkey readmission agreement and, in parallel, started the visa liberalization dialogue between the European Commission and the Turkish authorities.

 This dialogue is carried out on the basis of a "Roadmap towards visa-free regime with Turkey [429 KB] " This document sets out a comprehensive list of reforms that Turkey has been asked to implement or areas where it is expected to develop cooperation with the EU, in order to enable the Commission to present the proposal to the Council and to the Parliament to lift the visa obligations currently imposed on Turkish citizens to travel into the Schengen area.
-The first Commission report on Turkey’s progress in fulfilling the requirements of the visa roadmap is under preparation.
+The first Commission report on Turkey’s progress in fulfilling the requirements of the visa roadmap [185 KB] was published in October 2014.

 The Stabilisation and Association Process is the framework for the EU’s relationship with the Western Balkan countries until their eventual accession.
 The process helps candidate countries to build their capacity in order to adopt and implement EU law, as well as European and international standards.
 Stabilisation and Association Agreements are being put in place between the EU and each Western Balkan country and represent a contractual relationship, entailing mutual rights and obligations.
 They include a chapter on Justice, Freedom and Security.